pippinbarr/cart263-2019/slides/jquery/jquery.md

 - There are many kinds of jQuery actions we can apply to elements on the page
 - This is where you need to make friends with the documentation of the [jQuery API](http://api.jquery.com/)
-- In fact it's a great idea to explore it and see what's there, rather than searching for something specific
+- In fact it's important to explore it and see what's there, rather than searching for something specific
 - Of particular note are actions that work with CSS, attributes, and effects

 ---